 1. Regular planning meetings, working groups & online spaces to collaborate

 Since December 2019, we have been holding regular planning meetings with our members to discuss how best to engage with COP26.
-Read notes from our December meeting here, our January meeting here and our February meeting here.
-These meetings have been designed to collaboratively shape our evolving COP26 strategy and aims laid out above.
+Read notes from our December meeting here, our January meeting here and our February 2020 meeting here.
+These meetings were designed to collaboratively shape our evolving COP26 strategy and aims laid out above.

-Smaller working groups are being developed to focus on specific areas of work including communications (messaging, social media and events planning), developing a climate charter, and exhibition planning.
+Smaller working groups were then launched to focus on specific areas of work including communications (messaging, social media and events planning), developing a climate charter, and exhibition planning.
 Alliance members can log in to the Alliance Community to join these working groups or get in touch to find out more details.

 2. Work with SCCS, Bond and other networks on policy asks